jboss-developer/jboss-jdg-quickstarts/hotrod-endpoint/README.md

 All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.

-The application this project produces is designed to be run on JBoss Data Grid 6.x
+The application this project produces is designed to be run on Infinispan 8.0.1.Final.

 Configure Maven